-However, the faith and credit of the Commonwealth are not and shall not be pledged to the payments required under the heading "Payments from Pledged Funds" or in respect of any other obligation assumed by the Commonwealth under the Contract.
+Credit of the Commonwealth.
+The faith and credit of the Commonwealth are not and shall not be pledged to the payments required under the heading "Payments from Pledged Funds" or in respect of any other obligation assumed by the Commonwealth under the Contract.
 The financial assistance provided as described under the heading "Payments from Pledged Funds" shall be provided solely from the sources identified therein.
-No provision of the Contract shall create or be deemed to create any obligation by the Commonwealth to appropriate funds for any purposes under the Contract other than performance of the Commonwealth Guaranty on the Guaranteed Bonds.
+No provision of the Contract shall create or be deemed to create any obligation by the Commonwealth to appropriate funds for any purposes under the Contract.